 District professional development during the 2018-2019 school year will focus on focus on math district wide during differentiated professional development offerings and buy back days.
 Additionally, teachers at three schools will be participating in a robust year-long professional development on writing workshop including a Beginning Summer Writing Workshop Institute, lab sites and more.
 With coach support, teachers will continue using assessments to inform differentiated reading instruction through small groups and conferencing.
 Finally, all teachers are also able to choose from a wide range of differentiated professional development opportunities such as "Math Talks" and "Next Generation Science Standards: Key Instructional Shifts," among others.
 These topics were chosen based on teacher surveys, student learning data and district foci.
-Teachers also participate in site based professional development and other offerings through the county and other organizations as appropriate.
-District wide, we are also in our fifth year of professional development for all PK-3 teachers in SEAL to support our English Learners.
+Teachers also participate in site based professional development for all PK-3 teachers in SEAL to support our English Learners.
 Teachers also participate in site based professional development and other organizations as appropriate.

-In 2017-18, training topics included: California Common Core Standards, Balanced Literacy and Guided Reading, Strategies and Curriculum Planning for ELD, Fountas and Pinnell Benchmark Assessments, EL Achieve Designated ELD (Grades 4 and 5), use of data for differentiated instruction, and instructional strategies to meet the needs of English language learners.
+In 2018-19, training topics included: California Common Core Standards, Balanced Literacy and Guided Reading, Strategies and Curriculum Planning for ELD, Fountas and Pinnell Benchmark Assessments, EL Achieve Designated ELD (Grades 4 and 5), use of data for differentiated instruction, and instructional strategies to meet the needs of English language learners.
 These topics were selected based on CELDT scores, fluency scores, district benchmark data, and other student data.